The Members of

 Report on the Audit of the Standalone Financial Statements

 1. We have audited the accompanying Standalone Financial Statements of ArmanFinancial Services Limited (the 'Company') which comprise the Balance Sheet as atMarch 31 2021 the Statement of Profit and Loss Statement of Cash Flow for the year thenended and a summary of the significant accounting policies and other explanatoryinformation.

-2. In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 (the'Act') in the manner so required andgive a true and fairview in conformity with the accounting principles generally acceptedin India of the stateof affairs of the Company as at March 312020 and its profit and its cash flows for theyear ended on that date.
+2. In our opinion and to the best of our information and according tothe explanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 (the'Act') in the manner so required andgive a true and fair view in conformity with the accounting principles generally acceptedin India of the state of affairs of the Company as at March 31 2021 and its profit andits cash flows for the year ended on that date.

 Our opinion is not modified in respect of the above matters.

-Key audit matters identified in our audit are in respect of
+Key audit matters identified in our audit is in respect of

 |Key Audit Matter ||How our audit addressed the key audit matter |

 |As at March 31 2021 the Company has financial assets (loans) amounting to C15174.60 Lakhs.
 As per Ind AS 109- Financial Instruments the Company is required to recognise allowance for expected credit losses on financial assets. ||Our audit procedures in relation to expected credit losses were focused on obtaining sufficient appropriate audit evidence as to whether the expected credit losses recognised in the standalone financial statements were reasonable and the related disclosures in the standalone financial statements made by the management were adequate.
 These procedures included but not limited to the following: |